yilundu/comet/README.md

-# Unsupervised Learning of Compositional Energy Concepts (NeurIPS 2021)
+# Unsupervised Learning of Compositional Energy Concepts

 This is the pytorch code for the paper Unsupervised Learning of Compositional Energy Concepts.